eltonpan/zeosyn_dataset/README.md

 OSDA volume.
 Red points refer to high asphericity, which account for outliers **(c)** Positive correlation between zeolite ring size vs. OSDA volume.

-### SHAP analysis revealing synthesis parameters favoring specific zeolite frameworks and their composite building units
+### SHAP analysis of ZeoSyn reveals synthesis parameters that favor the formation of specific zeolite frameworks and their composite building units
 ![Alt text](/figures/SHAP_zeolite_cbu.png "shap")
 **(a)** Framework-level SHAP analysis revealing the top 10 (out of 43) most important synthesis parameters favoring the formation of specific frameworks.
 Each framework belongs